driedfruit/jtype/README.md

 Prototype.

-In only 13kb (about 550 lines of code), it can provide an onDOMload method, AJAX (both true and iframe-based), `.each` iterator and an event binder/unbinder.
+In only 13kb (about 550 lines of code), it can provide an onDOMload method, AJAX (both true and iframe-based), `.each` iterator and an event handler manager.

 JType should also be able to "emulate" JQuery, for cases when you need to quickly test some JQuery-based code snippet, but don't want to add the extra